 Cartmel was historically the hub of an ancient parish.
 The 12th Century priory has to be one of the finest holy buildings in the north of England.
-The beautiful architecture belies a turbulent history, which includes partial destruction during the time of Henry VIII and gunfights during the English civil war.
+The beautiful architecture belies a turbulent history.
+Which includes partial destruction during the time of Henry VIII and gunfights during the English civil war.
 Today, tens of thousands of visitors and pilgrims visit each year.
-The gatehouse is one of the oldest parts of the building, opening onto Cartmel village square, and now acts as Cartmel’s heritage centre.
+The gatehouse is one of the oldest parts of the building.
+It opens onto Cartmel village square, and now acts as Cartmel’s heritage centre.

 Enjoy the wonderful scenery around the area on a relaxed but adventurous guided segway tour.
 Lots of professional tuition and practice will ensure your safety.
 Lakeland Segway are based Cartmel and things to do also include electric bike hire and archery sessions. – http://www.lakelandsegway.co.uk

 This historic hall is actually located at Cark-in-Cartmel, not far away from Cartmel village.
 The gardens, grounds, and house itself are excellent, and Holker is one of England’s most treasured stately homes.
 Many events and festivals take place here throughout the year, and we thoroughly recommend a visit during your time in Cartmel. – http://www.holker.co.uk

 If you are passionate about horses and horse-riding, this is a must for you.
 A family of beautiful Friesian horses are waiting to take you on hacks, beach rides, carriage rides and more.
 The Friesian Experience is based at Greenbank Farm on Aynsome Lane just north of Cartmel village. – https://thefriesianexperience.ecwid.com